Douglas County Conservation District, Kansas

 Goal: To identify, measure, and quantify best management practices for planting covers on crop ground in the Upper Wakarusa Watershed (UWW).

-The team consists of: Rebecca Steadman Upper Wakarusa WRAPS Coordinator, Justin Hamilton, Manager of Clinton Wildlife Land, Kaitlin Gibbon, Conservation Agronomist, Heather McPeek and Randy Winchester, Douglas County Conservation District, Jordan Olsen, Douglas Conservation District Board Member and Kevin Lane, Operator.
+Partners: The team consists of: Andrew Rutter Upper Wakarusa WRAPS Coordinator, Justin Hamilton, Manager of Clinton Wildlife Land, Kaitlin Gibbon, Conservation Agronomist, Suzy Mooney, Douglas County Conservation District, and Kevin Lane, Operator.
 Kansas State University researchers Dr. Eric Adee and Dr. Anita Dille providing guidance for carrying out the project.
 NRCS Soil Scientist, Matalyn E. Stark and Brian Nester.

 About the field: The test field in located in the Clinton Wildlife Area and is adjacent to the KDWPT office in Douglas County.
 Composed of approximately 11.4 acres of KDWT - managed land the field is currently in a corn and soybean rotation.
 Using the Web Soil Survey